LWVPullman/LeagueWebsite/docs/_posts/2022-05-05-Annual_Meeting_evening-program.md

   - evening meeting
 ---

 Speakers:

 Coordinator:

-At the LWV of Pullman Annual Business Meeting we address issues that are important to you, our community, and to ways to make democracy work.
+At the LWV of Pullman Annual Business Meeting we address issues that are important to you, our community, and ways to make democracy work.
 We must have a quorum of no less than 18 members attending to vote on business matters.
 We will take a look back at activities and accomplishments during the last year with a presentation given by our president, Bobby Ryder.

 Members are encouraged to invite friends who may be interested in attending to learn more about the league.